 Use of untrusted networks such as the upcoming WIFI4eu, or the Wi-Fi in a train station or coffee bar is a pervasive risk in the current generation of the internet.
-There is no mechanism for citizens to distinguish rogue networks from real ones.
 Updates to the technology are required, and once these are in place legacy technologies outside of the private home should be phased out - if necessary by means of regulation.